APTrust/registry/workflows.md

 ## File Deletion

-File deletion follows the same steps as object deletion.
+File deletion follows the same steps as object deletion, with the same restrictions.
+Only sys admin and institutional admin can initiate a deletion.
+Only inst admin can approve deletion.

 ### Bulk Deletion